-- 1. Assemble a male terminal and approx. 10 cm (3.9 in) of wire.
-Use a male terminal which matches the female terminal. - Disconnect the suspected faulty connector and hold it terminal side up.
+1. Assemble a male terminal and approx. 10 cm (3.9 in) of wire.
+Use a male terminal which matches the female terminal.

+side up.

-3. While holding the wire of the male terminal, try to insert the male terminal into the female terminal.
+While holding the wire of the male terminal, try to insert the male terminal into the female terminal.